 At that point, empty the glass jar, remove all the salt and dab the lemon wedges with paper towels.
 At this point you can separate them.
 Pour them into the smallest glass jar, fill it with olive oil and keep in the pantry for 12 hours.
 The next day you can put the glass jar in the freezer; the lemon zest in oil can be preserved for a long time.

-How to preserve lemon juice
+How to keep lemon juice fresh

 Preserving only lemon juice is also possible.
 A fresh-squeezed lemon lasts in the refrigerator for about 3 or 4 days, without losing its characteristics.